ShwartzAdam/ML_FinalProject/README.md

 ##Process Description:

-1) searched the web for united data of anthems in english (you can see the results under data/mydata.csv)
+###1) searched the web for united data of anthems in english (you can see the results under data/mydata.csv)
+(we planned on web scrapping but eventuly , we manage to allocate on raw csv file which already contained the anthems writtin in english)

+####1.1) Preparations stage
+In that phase, we used simple known way to totaly remove all uneeded tokens , including countries name.

-2) We used Theano to modulize the data set and prepared it to generate sentences.
+###2) We used Theano to modulize the data set and prepared it to generate sentences.
 the size of our vocabulary is pretty small considering our data set which contain only 219 national anthems so we kinda limited by how many uniqe words we could find.

 hidden layer has set to 500 (as the “memory” of our network , making it bigger allows us to learn more complex patterns)